-Most people get their information and entertainment on the internet these days, but in years past, magazines were one of the most important ways by which dog owners could learn how to better care for their pet.
+Most people get their information and entertainment on the internet these days, but in years past, magazines were one of the most important ways by which dog owners could learn how to better care for a pup.

-Even though they aren’t the go-to source they used to be, magazines still deserve a look and you’d be well served to check out the best of the best for great tips, tricks, and advice for your canine companion.
+Even though they aren’t the go-to source they used to be, magazines still deserve a look, and you’d be well served to check out the best of the best for great tips, tricks, and advice for your canine companion.
 Below, we have the best dog magazines available today, along with some need-to-know info about each.

-One of the most popular dog magazines around, Modern Dog helps owners navigate the trials and tribulations of pet parenthood so that you can better enjoy life with your pet.
-It tends to be more geared towards health-and-wellness,, but it covers all of the basic dog-related topics, from food to training to breed characteristics, and it also provides book recommendations, do-it-yourself tips, and reader contests.
+One of the most popular dog magazines around, Modern Dog helps owners navigate the trials and tribulations of pet parenthood.
+It tends to be more geared towards four-footed health care and wellness, but it covers all of the basic dog-related topics, from columns on pet nutrition to training tips to breed characteristics, and it also provides book recommendations, do-it-yourself tips, and reader contests.

 Modern Dog publishes four issues a year.